antaresproject/docs/docs/installation/installation_auto.md

 # Automatic Installation Guide

-Automatic installation is the fastest way to install Antares on your server in case that you have Ubuntu 14.04/16.06 or CentOS 7.2.x.
+Automatic installation is the fastest way to install Antares on your server **in case that you have Ubuntu 14.04/16.06 or CentOS 7.2.x**.
+It is based on a bash script that you can find [here](https://raw.githubusercontent.com/antaresproject/installer/master/installer.sh)

-***Please note**: In case that you are not able to automatically install Antares successfully, please follow [Manual Installation Guide](installation_manual.md).*
+***Please note**: Automatic installer was mostly tested on a clean server system so it may not always work if you have your own customized environment.
+In case that you are not able to automatically install Antares successfully, please follow the [Manual Installation Guide](installation_manual.md).*

 Before the installation, it is recommended to make sure that all of the environment components have been installed and their versions are compatible with the [expected](requirements.md) ones.